An Arts-Based Response to COVID-19

 Call for Organizational Partners, 2020

-- Etna Community Organization with the Sharpsburg Neighborhood Organization (ECO + SNO)
+• Etna Community Organization with Sharpsburg Neighborhood Organization (ECO + SNO)

 Each of the organizational partners identified a specific public health issue as a focal point for their collaboration with an artist.
 To read more about each partner’s mission and issue of focus, follow this link to the Public Art and Communities Program press release: https://opapgh.org/news/public-art-and-communities-program-release-call-for-artists/.

 After the organizational partners were onboard, a Call for Artists was released on February 1, 2021.
-The project team will support the organizational partners in selecting the artists with whom they wish to collaborate.
-Artists will be announced in May 2021.
+The project team supported the organizational partners in selecting the artists with whom they wished to collaborate.

-The four selected artists will work with the organizational partners to develop place-based projects that address the public health needs identified by the community.
-Ultimately, four place-based public art and creative placemaking projects will be implemented that increase community resilience and strengthen community responses to the pandemic.
+Artists Jason McKoy, Noa Mims, and Rell Rushin, and Lindsey Peck Scherloum will work with their organizational partners from 2021 through the end of 2022 to develop and implement place-based projects that address the public health needs identified by the community.
+Ultimately, four place-based public art and creative placemaking projects will be implemented from 2022 to 2023 that increase community resilience and strengthen community responses to the pandemic.

 Public Art and Public Health Advisory Group